Mobile-Dialog-Systeme/QueerWavesWebsite/index.md

 # 🏳️‍🌈 About Queer Waves

-**Queer Waves** is a German speech corpus designed to support the development of equitable and inclusive speech technologies.
+**Queer Waves** is a German speech dataset designed to support the development of equitable and inclusive speech technologies.
 It features approximately **335 hours of spontaneous speech** from over **400 self-identified LGBTQIA+ speakers**, collected from podcasts and YouTube content.
 The dataset spans a wide range of **gender identities, sexual orientations, ages (18–86) from speakers all over Germany and Austria**.

 The data collection a strong emphasis on **ethical and legal safeguards**, especially in handling sensitive personal data.
 By expanding the diversity of voices in speech technology, Queer Waves contributes to building **fairer and more representative AI systems**.

-## 📊 Corpus Statistics
+## 📊 Dataset Statistics

-Below you find visual insights into the distribution of gender identities, sexual orientations, speaker age, and episode durations in the Queer Waves corpus.
+Below you find visual insights into the distribution of gender identities, sexual orientations, speaker age, and episode durations in the Queer Waves dataset.

 <div style="display: flex; gap: 2%; flex-wrap: wrap; justify-content: space-between;">